codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Installing Codefresh Runner with Helm

-To install the [Codefresh Runner](https://codefresh.io/docs/docs/administration/codefresh-runner/) using helm you, follow these steps:
+To install the Codefresh Runner using Helm, follow these steps:

 1. Download the Codefresh CLI and authenticate it with your Codefresh account.
 Click [here](https://codefresh-io.github.io/cli/getting-started/) for more detailed instructions.
-2. Run the following command to create all of the necessary enitites in Codefresh:
+2. Run the following command to create all of the necessary entities in Codefresh:

     ```
     codefresh runner init --generate-helm-values-file